 Statement of Equal Opportunity Laws and Policies1

-Harvard University provides equal opportunity in employment for all qualified persons and prohibits discrimination in employment on the basis of race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, age, veteran status, disability unrelated to job requirements, genetic information, military service, or other protected status.
+Harvard University provides equal opportunity in employment for all qualified persons and prohibits discrimination in employment on the basis of race, color, religion, creed, sex, sexual orientation, pregnancy and pregnancy related conditions, gender identity, national origin, ancestry, age, veteran status, disability unrelated to job requirements, genetic information, military service, or other protected status.
 All personnel actions, including but not limited to those relating to compensation, benefits, transfers, layoffs, return from layoffs, training, education, and tuition assistance are based on the principle of equal employment opportunity.
 Each administrative officer of the University is responsible for ensuring that individuals are afforded equal opportunity and are not denied access to these benefits.

 Title VII of the 1964 Civil Rights Act, as amended, and Executive Order 11246, as amended, prohibit discrimination in employment on the basis of race, color, religion, sex, or national origin.
 In addition, Executive Order 11246 requires certain federal contractors to take affirmative steps to ensure equality of opportunity in all aspects of employment.
 The Civil Rights Act of 1991 expanded the relief available to employees found to be victims of intentional discrimination based on religion, sex, national origin, or physical or mental disability.
 The 1991 Act gives plaintiffs seeking redress for intentional discrimination under Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act, the right to demand a trial by jury and to recover compensatory and punitive damages.
 In the Commonwealth, Chapter 151B of the General Laws of Massachusetts, as amended, makes it unlawful to discriminate in employment on the basis of race, color, religious creed, national origin, ancestry, sex, sexual orientation, age, genetic information, military service, or disability.